Catherine of Siena: Later life

 Late in 1377 or early in 1378 Catherine again travelled to Florence, at the order of Gregory XI, to seek peace between Florence and Rome.
-Following Gregory's death in March 1378 riots, the revolts of the Ciompi, broke out in Florence on 18 June, and in the ensuing violence she was nearly assassinated.
-Eventually, in July 1378, peace was agreed between Florence and Rome; Catherine returned quietly to Florence.
+Following Gregory's death in March 1378 riots, the revolts of the Ciompi broke out in Florence on June 18, and in the ensuing violence Catherine was nearly assassinated.
+Eventually, in July 1378, peace was agreed between Florence and Rome and Catherine returned quietly to Florence.

 In late November 1378, with the outbreak of the Western Schism, the new Pope, Urban VI, summoned her to Rome.
 She stayed at Pope Urban VI's court and tried to convince nobles and cardinals of his legitimacy, both meeting with individuals at court and writing letters to persuade others.